Skip to content

 If dapr.enabled is set to true, a valid dapr configuration needs to be provided.
 You can either let the helm chart generate a valid dapr configuration for using Redis.
 If a custom dapr configuration is desired, set the flag deployDefaultComponents to false.

 • When deployDefaultComponents is true, the chart will create Dapr components for you using the names specified below.
+The generated components include scopes to restrict each component to the appropriate Dapr app ID.

 • When deployDefaultComponents is false, the chart will NOT create any Dapr components and will reference pre-existing components ONLY by name.
 You must pre-create components that match the configured names.
+When providing your own components, you should add appropriate scopes to each component to ensure they are only loaded by the intended application sidecars.

-• redisHost: sample value redis-master.redis:6379
+• redisHost: sample value redis-ha-haproxy.redis:6379

 yml